Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

-Supply chain is an important part of business operations.
-To solve the visibility problem on the supply chain, Kosasih and Brintrup \cite{kosasih2021machine} detect potential buyers on the car network through a GNN method.
-Yang et al. \cite{yang2021financial} propose a novel GNN model to mine the supply chain relationships of small and medium-sized enterprises for financial risk prediction.
-In stock movement prediction, Cheng and Li \cite{cheng2021modeling} utilize supply chains and other relations to build company relations and then use GAT to model the company's momentum spillover effect for prediction.
+\textit{\textbf{i.
+Supply Chain Network}} The supply chain represents a pivotal component of business operations.
+Addressing the imperative of mitigating visibility challenges within the supply chain, Kosasih and Brintrup \cite{kosasih2021machine} employ a GNN methodology to identify potential buyers within the network of automotive transactions.
+Yang et al. \cite{yang2021financial} propose a GNN model designed to unearth the intricate supply chain relationships among small and medium-sized enterprises(SMEs), with a specific focus on predicting financial risks.
+Cheng and Li \cite{cheng2021modeling} leverage supply chain dynamics and additional relational information to construct inter-company relationships.
+Subsequently, they employ GAT to model the spillover effects on a company's momentum, enhancing the precision of stock movement predictions. \\